Minecrell/ServerListPlus/README.md

 # ServerListPlus

-[ServerListPlus](http://git.io/slp) is the most customizable server status ping plugin for Minecraft.
+[ServerListPlus](http://git.io/slp) is an extremely customizable server status ping plugin for Minecraft.
 It provides an easy-to-use configuration for almost everything possible using the server status ping.
 The plugin aims to become the universal solution for server status ping customization, available for Bukkit/Spigot and for BungeeCord servers.

 ## Features
 [ServerListPlus](http://git.io/slp) is the most customizable server status ping plugin for Minecraft.
 It allows you to customize: